What Is Estate Planning?

-We often meet with individuals that don’t have an updated estate plan and leave themselves and their heirs vulnerable.
+We often meet with individuals that don’t have an updated estate planning strategy and leave themselves and their heirs vulnerable.
 The information we provided is general and intended to get you to ask yourself some important financial questions.

 If you would like to review your current estate plan or need help creating an estate plan, please contact our Denver office.